High-contrast double Bragg interferometry via detuning control: Contrast of double Bragg Mach-Zehnder interferometers

-We now turn to the main results, comparing the contrast robustness of different detuning-control strategies against three key experimental imperfections: atomic momentum width $\sigma_p$ [Fig.~\ref{fig: MZAI}(d)], initial center-of-mass momentum $p_0$ [Fig.~\ref{fig: MZAI}(e)], and polarization error $\varepsilon_{pol}$ [Fig.~\ref{fig: MZAI}(f)].
-Under typical experimental conditions with well-controlled polarization errors ($\varepsilon_{pol} < 3\%$), we find the performance ranking to be: $\text{OCT}>\text{DS-DBD}>\text{C-DBD}\approx \text{CD-DBD}$.
 The relative improvements of the DS-DBD and OCT protocols over C-DBD (or CD-DBD) depend on the atomic momentum width (set by the 1D effective temperature), the COM momentum (influenced by laser alignment and pulse timing), and the polarization properties of the optical beams.
-For a typical atom-chip-generated BEC with a 1D effective temperature of $2 \,\text{nK}$~\cite{Deppner-PRL-38pK-2021}, corresponding to a momentum width of approximately $\sigma_p = 0.10\hbar k_L$ (for $^{87}\text{Rb}$ atoms at a wavelength of $780\,\text{nm}$), the DS-DBD and OCT strategies yield relative contrast improvements of $3.4\%$ and $12.0\%$, respectively, over the C-DBD protocol (assuming perfect polarization and zero COM momentum).
+For a typical atom-chip-generated BEC with a 1D effective temperature of $2 \,\text{nK}$~\cite{Deppner-PRL-38pK-2021}, corresponding to a momentum width of approximately $\sigma_p = 0.10\hbar k_L$ (for $^{87}\text{Rb}$ atoms at a wavelength of $780\,\text{nm}$), the DS-DBD and OCT strategies yield relative contrast improvements of $3.4\%$ and $12.0\%$, respectively, over the C-DBD protocol (assuming perfect polarizations and zero COM momentum).
 For a BEC after evaporative cooling with a 1D temperature below $500 \,\text{pK}$~\cite{Leanhardt-Science-2003}, or a momentum width about $ 0.05\hbar k_L$, the improvements reduce to $1.3\%$ (for DS-DBD) and $3.8\%$ (for OCT).
-In the state-of-the-art case of delta-kick collimated BECs with an effective temperature below $40 \,\text{pK}$~\cite{Deppner-PRL-38pK-2021, Kovachy-PRL-2015}, corresponding to $\sigma_p = 0.014\hbar k_L$, the improvements are $0.4\%$ and $0.5\%$, respectively.
+In the state-of-the-art case of delta-kick-collimated BECs with an effective temperature below $40 \,\text{pK}$~\cite{Deppner-PRL-38pK-2021, Kovachy-PRL-2015}, corresponding to $\sigma_p = 0.014\hbar k_L$, the improvements are $0.4\%$ and $0.5\%$, respectively.
 With well-controlled polarization error and initial COM momentum, the DS-DBD strategy maintains contrast above $90\%$ up to $\sigma_p \leq 0.097\,\hbar k_L$, while the OCT strategy remains above $95\%$ contrast up to $\sigma_p \leq 0.132\,\hbar k_L$.

 Finally, we investigate the robustness of the contrast against fluctuations in peak lattice depth for different detuning-control strategies.